 You should also be photogenic.
 (Some people are, some people aren’t and it makes a huge difference if you do any print work).
 Some modeling jobs will require lots of travel or changing your look (cutting your hair, etc) so be sure you’re okay with that, too.
 And personality matters: Be professional and easy to work with (not a diva!), but know your stuff.

 If you really want to be a model, do your research, figure out your strengths, and practice your skills like posing, walking, etc. Knowing the industry and how you fit into it is a huge asset to finding work, too.
 As with any job, modeling is about bringing your skills to those who want to pay you for them.
-Being savvy, well-practiced, and ambitious will help you out.posted about 4 years ago
+Being savvy, well-practiced, and ambitious will help you out.posted over 4 years ago